l-copeman/european-countries/README.md

 ## Future Improvements

-* I would like to add more classes for each specific day of the week
+* I would like to add more questions, and offer a greater range of topics (different continents and questions regarding national flags).
+* I would like to show the user the correct answer when they have entered an incorrect answer.
-* I would like to gain feedback from users experience of the site, and after joining the community.
-I would look at incorporating this information into the site to show past user experience for new users.
+* I would like to change the 'Play Again' button so it takes the user back to the beginning of the game without having to reload the page.
+I would look to do this by using the `classList.remove/classList.add` method on the elements.
+This will speed up the loading time and create a better user experience.

 ---